-UniSaver has a facility in place you can use to access your savings to purchase a first home in New Zealand.
+UniSaver has a facility in place that you can use to access your savings to purchase a first home in New Zealand.
 You may, with our consent, make a withdrawal from UniSaver to purchase a first home if:

 - you have not made a withdrawal for the purchase of a first home before (whether or not from UniSaver, a KiwiSaver scheme or other complying superannuation fund)

 - at least 3 years have passed since we received your first contribution (or contribution made on your behalf) or you have been a member of one or more KiwiSaver schemes or complying superannuation funds for at least 3 years

 - you intend to live in the home you are buying as your principal place of residence

 - you have not owned property before, including bare land or a dwelling house on Māori land.

 You may apply for a withdrawal to buy a dwelling house on Māori land provided you include with your application evidence of your right to occupy the land, such as a licence to occupy or occupation order.